Shafayat-Alam/Toy-Numerical-Methods-Analysis-Projects/README.md

 # Toy-Numerical-Methods-Analysis-Projects

-Simple reliminary numerical methods/analysis projects that enabled research interests in numerical methods/analysis.
+Simple preliminary numerical methods/analysis projects that enabled research interests in numerical methods/analysis.

+*Note the Newton-Raphson implementation is incorrect because the system of equation formulation is wrong.